 Yohimbine is commonly sold as a fat burner due to the fact that it can stimulate noradrenaline (which helps mobilize fat stores) and due to its ability to inactivate the alpha-2-Adrenergic receptors (increasing the rate of fat burn or lipolysis).
 For yohimbine to have any effect as fat loss enhancer, the best way to use it would be prior to fasted morning exercise.

-When it comes to the claimed effects on increasing erection quality and raising testosterone levels (which yohimbe was originally formulated for), there seems to be some mixed results.
+When it comes to the claimed effects on increasing erection quality and raising testosterone levels (which Yohimbe was originally formulated for), there seem to be some mixed results.